Data (in)equities in data science: Dissecting systemic and systematic biases in pulse oximetry: Working forwards: Upstream measurement error leads to downstream data inequities

 where $I^*$ is obtained by inverting a power analysis at significance level $\alpha$ and power $1-\beta$:

 and $\delta$ is the minimum clinically meaningful difference in $\mu_1 - \mu_0$.
 This links the representativeness criterion directly to the downstream fairness concern: $\delta$ encodes the smallest bias contrast that produces a consequential treatment disparity.
 Achieving $I_{n_1}(\mu_1) \geq I^*$ requires $n_1 \geq I^*\sigma_1^2$, which may exceed $nP(A=1 \mid S=1)$ under proportional sampling.
 In such cases, deliberate oversampling of underrepresented groups is necessary.
+This concern is closely related to questions in causal inference and generalizing causal effects; for more on these topics, consult \citet{parikh_2025, tipton}.